SiliconLabs/wiseconnect/examples/si91x_soc/sl_si91x_nvm3_dual_flash/readme.md

   - Read - Rest the contents of an existing file
   - Delete - Deletes the contents of an existing file

-This application can save 10 files.
-Additionally, the number of writes and deletes are saved in the counter objects in the `nvm3_app.c` file.
 Refer to ![Figure: Introduction](resources/readme/image508d.png)

 ## Resources